syncfusion-content/maui-docs/MAUI/Segmented-Control/right-to-left.md

 # Right To Left Flow Direction in .NET MAUI Segmented control (SfSegmentedControl)

-The `SfSegmentedControl` supports changing the flow direction of items rendering in the right-to-left direction by setting the `FlowDirection` to `RightToLeft`.
+The `SfSegmentedControl` supports changing the flow direction of items rendering in the right-to-left order by setting the `FlowDirection` to `RightToLeft`.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}